-Structural competency explores a new clinical politics for understanding the relationships among race, class, and symptom expression.
-It exists as a bridge between the study of social determinants of health and cultural competency.
-While many health care professionals, such as social workers and public health practitioners have been addressing structural determinants of health but clinical care has been focused on the individual.
-Structural competency aims to develop a language to tackle factors related to neighborhoods, institutions and policies.
+Structural competency calls for a new approach to the relationships among race, class, and symptom expression.
+It bridges research on social determinants of health to clinical interventions, and prepares clinical trainees to act on systemic causes of health inequalities.
+While many health care professionals, such as social workers and public health practitioners, have long addressed structural determinants of health, clinical care has been focused on the individual, and often restricts the scope of cultural competency training to the beliefs and behaviors of individual patients.
+Structural competency aims to develop a language and set of interventions to reduce health inequalities at the level of neighborhoods, institutions and policies.
 For more information, click here.

 Please review our site for relevant articles and details on past conferences and speakers.
 To be added to our email list, click here.
 For information on another organization doing work relevant to structural competency, please visit healthbegins.com.